xXm4ntr4Xx/xXm4ntr4Xx/README.md

 My name is Pietro, Im 33 years old and im a software developer student at School of code.\
-I work as a Casino croupier on weekend , and during the week i work with others bootcampers how to became a software developer.\
+I work as a Casino croupier on weekend , and during the week i work with others bootcampers to became a software developer.\
  🔭 I’m currently working on the 4 weeks project at School of  Code.\